h365chen/ece454/tut/week10.md

 ---

-See the example is provided under week10/
+See the example provided under week10/

 ```bash
 cp a3_starter/settings.sh double_barrier_example/